pantheon-systems/documentation/source/_docs/rsync-and-sftp.md

 There are two mechanisms for transferring files: SFTP and rsync.

 <div class="alert alert-info" role="alert">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-You will not be able to use SFTP or rsync to add any file or directory listed in a <code>.gitignore</code> file to your Git repository.
-Any file uploaded in this way cannot be committed and will not be available for deployment.</div>
+<p>You will not be able to use SFTP or rsync to add any file or directory listed in a <code>.gitignore</code> file to your Git repository.
+Any file uploaded in this way cannot be committed and will not be available for deployment.</p></div>

 ## SFTP